khaledweka/khaledweka.github.io/docs/portfolio-site.md

 - First visit uses `prefers-color-scheme` if no stored preference.
 - CSS variables in `css/styles.css` under `[data-theme="dark"]` and `[data-theme="light"]`.

-## Deployment to khaledalwakeel.github.io
+## Deployment to khaledweka.github.io

-For the site to be live at **https://khaledalwakeel.github.io**, the repository must be under the GitHub account `khaledalwakeel` and named `khaledalwakeel.github.io`.
+For the site to be live at **https://khaledweka.github.io**, the repository must be under the GitHub account `khaledweka` and named `khaledweka.github.io`.

-### Option A: Repo already under khaledalwakeel
+### Option A: Repo already under khaledweka

 1. Push to `main`:
    ```bash